Sweet Treats to Beat the Heat

 Josh’s Sno Shack was born out of young love and the dream of helping Tulsans create great summer memories.
 Josh Juarez started the business after his freshman year of college as a way to support himself and his high school sweetheart, to whom he is now married, through college.
 Today, Josh’s Sno Shack has over eight locations, with more to come.

-To get updates on the newest flavors and locations, follow @joshssnoshack on Facebook, Instagram and Twitter.
-And, if you want Josh’s all to yourself, go to www.joshssnoshack.com/events for information about their catering options.
+To get updates on the newest flavors and locations, follow @joshssnoshack on Facebook and Instagram.
+And, if you want Josh’s all to yourself, go to joshssnoshack.com/events for information about their catering options.

-STG Gelato can also be found at Omega Chocolate in The Farm Shopping Center, at Andolini’s in Jenks and Owasso and at Andolini’s Sliced in downtown Tulsa.
+STG Gelato can also be found at Andolini’s in Jenks and Owasso and at Andolini’s Sliced in downtown Tulsa.

 Classic and Contemporary: Try traditional Italian flavors, such as straciatella and panna cotta, as well as modern twists, like Biscoff (cookie-butter flavored).